Flavigny Abbey: Benedictines

 In 877, Adalgar, the bishop of Autun (875–94), took control of Flavigny and appointed Wolfard as its abbot.
-This man was a brother-in-law of the Emperor Louis II and had been ordained by the pope.
+This man was a brother-in-law of Louis II of Italy and had been ordained by the pope.
 In 880 or 881 he signed a charter of King Carloman II as the royal "protochancellor".
 After his death, only rectors were appointed to rule Flavigny on the bishop's behalf.
 The rector Girfred was accused of poisoning Adalgar at Tournus on his way to Rome.
 Adalgar's successors, Walo (894–919) and Hervé (919–935), continued to rule Flavigny.
 Walo and Hervé were the brother and son, respectively, of Count Manasses of Autun.

 Episcopal rule at Flavigny continued under Bishops Rotmund (935–68), Gerald (968–77) and Walter (977–1018).
 Rotmund returned to the practice of appointing abbots, and of these he himself appointed no less than four.
 One abbot, Fulcher, was also abbot of Saint-Bénigne.
 Another, Milo, a nephew of the prelate Adrald, continued on as abbot under Bishops Gerald and Walter.
 When Milo died, Walter appoint Robert, a relative of the counts of Nevers, in his place, but Robert was removed for incompetence and transferred to the priory of Corbigny.
 The next abbot to be appointed, Heldric, was a Cluniac monk who restored regular monastic life to Flavigny.
 He was simultaneously abbot of Môutier-Saint-Jean and Saint-Germain-d'Auxerre.

 Heldric's successor, Amadeus, restored abbatial control over Corbigny and established new monastic houses at Couches, Semur and Beaulieu.
 His successor, Aymo (c.
 1040), was forced to resign by Pope Leo IX on account of simony.
 Aymo died on 26 December, year unknown.
 His successor, Odo I, a monk from Montiéramey, resigned after only two years in office and died on 26 August, year unknown.
-After the abbacy of Raynald (1084–90), a brother of Duke Odo I of Burgundy, the post was vacant for seven years (except for the two-month rule of one Elmuin).
+After the abbacy of Raynald (1084–90), a brother of Duke Odo I of Burgundy, the post was vacant for seven years, except for the two-month rule of Elmuin.

 After this interregnum, the Abbot Hugh succeeded to the office.
 He wrote a Chronicle, a Martyrology and a Necrology, but according to church historian Henri Leclercq they "have either perished or contain few facts of real interest".
 Hugh owed his appointment to the influence of Archbishop Hugh of Lyon and Bishop Agano of Autun.
 After many conflicts, Abbot Hugh was forced to resign in 1100.
 His replacement was the prior, Girard.

-The monastery was rebuilt in the 17th century and occupied by Benedictines of the Congregation of St. Maur, who were actively employed in research concerning the historical documents of the abbey, but the results of their studies were lost during the French Revolution, when the abbey was dissolved.
+The monastery was rebuilt in the 17th century and occupied by Benedictines of the Congregation of Saint Maur, who were actively employed in research concerning the historical documents of the abbey, but the results of their studies were lost during the French Revolution, when the abbey was dissolved.